 PADI Peak Performance Buoyancy

 Neutral buoyancy is a diver's most important skill, yet it is the one most likely to be overlooked.
-Divers like to be neutrally buoyant but it can be a tricky thing to achieve.
+Divers like to be neutrally buoyant, but it can be a tricky thing to achieve.
 Divers who have mastered the highest performance levels in buoyancy stand apart.
-You have seen them underwater.
-The Instructors and Divemasters during your training gliding effortlessly, using less air and ascending, descending or just hovering, almost as if they are not even thinking about it.
+You have seen them underwater: the Instructors and Divemasters during your training gliding effortlessly, using less air and ascending, descending or just hovering, almost as if they are not even thinking about it.
 They interact gently with aquatic life and have a minimal effect on their surroundings.

 The PADI Peak Performance Buoyancy Specialty, or PPB for short, refines the basic skills you learned during your initial training and elevates them to the next level.